The Ly$\alpha$ and Continuum Origins Survey. III. Investigating the Link between Galaxy Morphology, Merger Properties and LyC Escape: Merger properties of LaCOS galaxies

 \subsection{Visually identified merger stages}

 Next, we examine the broad timescales associated with the robust merger population identified in LaCOS, as measured by the merger stage introduced in \ref{sec:methods-merg}.
 Among the 20 mergers in LaCOS, we identify 4 galaxies with morphologies consistent with post-interaction ($1.5\leq s_{merg}<2.5$), and 16 galaxies near-coalescence ($2.5\leq s_{merg}<3.5$).
-We do no find any pairs in pre-interaction stages or post-coalescence galaxies.
+We do not find any pairs in pre-interaction stages or post-coalescence galaxies.
 Thus, all LaCOS galaxies securely identified as mergers are at advanced stages of interaction, having undergone at least one, or currently undergoing peri-center passages.
 We visually estimate the separation between nuclei in merging galaxies, and find a median projected separation of $1.4\,$kpc.
 Comparison to simulated galaxy mergers with similar projected distance in \citet{Patton2024} indicate a relatively short timescale to the merger at such projected distances, with the galaxies likely to merge within a few 100 Myr.
 In Figure \ref{fig:merg_hist} we show histograms of the merger stage for LCE and nLCEs respectively in the robust merger population.
 All the non-LyC leaking galaxies identified as mergers are in near-coalescence stages, while LCEs span a slightly larger interaction stage.
-Nevertheless, we cannot differentiate the samples through a KS test ($p=0.3$) so that the apparent difference is likely due to small number statistics.
+Nevertheless, we cannot differentiate the samples through a K-S test ($p=0.3$) so that the apparent difference is likely due to small number statistics.
 We do not find any correlation between \fesc\ and the merger stage, as shown in Figure \ref{fig:merg_hist} (with Kendall $\tau=-0.089$,$p=0.53$).
 This is likely due to the very narrow range in merger stages sampled by LaCOS, that yields too small of a dynamic range to accurately evaluate the impact of the merger stage on \fesc.
-However, the narrow merger stage distribution in LaCOS may indicate that LyC emission in mergers happen in a relatively narrow timescale in the interaction, at the very end of it.
-Alternatively, if starbursts are preferentially triggered at specific stages of a merger, then the selection process favoring starbursts is likely to yield galaxies at these particular points during the merger.
-Surveys investigating the ionizing properties of general galaxy merger samples will be required to draw definitive conclusions on the timescales and merger configurations conducive to LyC emission.